Characteristic Functions and Colligations: Introduction

-where $B_i$ and $A_i$ are some operators.
-Contractive liftings is crucial in the study of non-commutative theory.
-The book by Foias and Frazho \cite{FRAZHO} is an excellent source of topics that demonstrate the theoritical and practical aspects of contractive lifting.
-S. Dey and R. Gohm \cite{DEY} associated a characteristic function to contractive liftings and studied its properties in various settings.
-Also, different subclasses of contractive liftings are studied in \cite{DEY,DEYII,DEY minimal}. \begin{definition} A contractive lifting $\underline{E}$ of $\underline{C}$ is called {\it minimal,} if
+with respect to this decomposition of $\clh_E$ where $\clh_A$ is some Hilbert space, and $B_i$ and $A_i$ are some bounded operators.
+Contractive liftings have been investigated in the context of commutant lifting theorem (\cite{NAGY}), weak Markov processes (\cite{GOHM}), Scattering theory (\cite{DEY gen}), etc. The book by Foias and Frazho \cite{FRAZHO} is an excellent source for topics that demonstrate the theoretical and practical aspects of contractive liftings. \begin{definition} Let $\underline{C}$ be a row contraction on a Hilbert space $\clh_C.$ A contractive lifting $\underline{E}$ of $\underline{C}$ on a Hilbert space $\clh_E \supset \clh_C$ is called {\it minimal,} if